 On May 1, 2020, our parent company, Life Science Biosensor Diagnostics Pty Ltd ("LSBD"), filed a submission with the FDA for the Saliva Glucose Biosensor Diagnostic Test, currently in development as a point-of-care test intended to replace blood glucose testing for diabetes management.
+Following the 513(g) submission to the FDA (Submitted May 01, 2020), it was determined that the company could seek the De Novo application pathway for the Saliva Glucose Biosensor Diagnostic Test, we were appointed an expert contact person, Acting Branch Chief from the Diabetes Diagnostic Devices Branch.
+We have further commenced planning discussions with the FDA Office of In Vitro Diagnostics and Radiological Health and the Office of Product Evaluation and Quality pertaining to the clinical development and study plan of the Saliva Glucose Biosensor.
+LSBD have completed the supplier evaluation process and identified a suitable partner to implement the clinical plan once approved by the FDA.
 We expect to leverage synergies from the approval process with the FDA within the Asia Pacific region, where China has the highest number of people with diabetes.
 We will first seek regulatory approval with the National Medical Products Administration of China, or "NMPA" for the SGT, formerly known as the China Food and Drug Administration and also other regulatory agencies that serve as reference regulator, such as the FDA, the European CE notified approval bodies and the Japanese regulatory bodies.
 Recently, we entered into non-binding memoranda of understanding with two large distributors in China, which express our intent to enter into definitive agreements to collaborate on the manufacture, regulatory approval, and distribution and sale of, and the medical affairs, marketing, and identification of strategic opportunities for, the SGB in China.
-Further to this, LSBD, our parent company, has signed a Materials Transfer Agreement with a U.S. conglomerate to explore sublicensing of the glucose biosensor which GBS will be a party through its licensing interests.
+Further to this, LSBD, our parent company, has signed a Materials Transfer Agreement with a U.S. conglomerate to explore sublicensing of the glucose biosensor which GBS will be a party through its